 We met at this table, signed releases and then were told who we would be riding with.
 Later we picked up our tickets for our trip today.

 We met Fred Dunn and this would be the speeder Chris and I would be riding.
 We had an excellent chat with Fred that helped pass the waiting time for our trip to start.

 The History Tour Map of the Amador Central Railroad.

-My ticket for my trip on the Amador Central Railroad today.
+My ticket for my trip on the Amador Central Railroad.

-Our future route that will led us up the Amador Central Railroad.
+Our future route that will lead us up the Amador Central Railroad.

 We next started our trip leaving Ione.

-We crossed the first of the many cattle guards on this trip.
+Crossing the first of the many cattle guards.